-- 12. Documentation of Time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
-Students who leave school premises or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out. - b.
-Saturday Day students must clock out on the time clock for lunch for 30 minutes.
-Students will not receive credit for the hour if they fail to clock in/out for lunch. - 13.
-Students may not clock in or out for another student. - 14.
+- 13. Documentation of time: Future Professionals may not leave the school premises during regular hours without a Learning Leader's permission. - a.
+Future Professionals who leave the school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having a Learning Leader book them out. - b.
+Future Professionals who leave the school premises for less than 10 minutes must sign the sign-out break sheet. - c.
+Saturday Day Future Professionals must clock out on the time clock for 30 minute lunch.
+Future Professionals will not receive credit for the hour if they fail to clock in/out for lunch. - 14.
+Students may not clock in or out for another student. - 15.
 Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every month.